jasmwebb/kumho-compiler/README.md

 This command-line program automates the process of organizing and synthesizing a large volume of data (i.e., thousands of .DAT files) into meaningful graphs — work that was previously done manually and tediously.

-It was intended for use only by **Kumho Eng, Inc.**, and thus was written in a way that is catered to the use of their associates and the developer.
+It was intended for use only by **Kumho Eng, Inc.**, and thus was written in a way that was catered to the use of their associates and the developer.

 # Usage
 TODO